The cost of shipping to Italy is 6€, free above 39€.

 2. The Art of Sicilian Confectionery - A Gambero Rosso article exploring the art of Sicilian pastry making and its traditions.

-3. The Origins of Candied Fruit - An in-depth look at the origins and history of the candied fruitavailable in the Treccani.
+3. The Origins of Candied Fruit - An in-depth look at the origins and history of candied fruit, available in the Treccani.

 Candied Fruit in the World: A Journey through Traditions

 Although it is closely associated with Sicily, its use is widespread in many culinary cultures around the world.
-In France, for example, the candied fruit is a key element in the preparation of the famous 'marzipan fruits', while in England it is used to enrich traditional Christmas puddings.
+In France, for example, candied fruit is an essential element in the preparation of the famous 'marzipan fruit', while in England it is used to enrich traditional Christmas puddings.

 Candied Fruit in Asia